Plays Tangerine Dream- Compilation/Studio, released December 2006 -

-Four more tracks are credited to Edgar Froese: Convention Of The 24, from White Eagle (1982), The Challenger's Arrival, from The Keep (1983), Sphinx Red Lightning, from Hyperborea (1983), and Ride On The Ray, from Underwater Sunlight (1986).
+Four more tracks are credited to Edgar Froese: Convention Of The 24, from White Eagle (1982), The Challenger's Arrival, from The Keep (1983, released 1997), Sphinx Red Lightning, from Hyperborea (1983), and Ride On The Ray, from Underwater Sunlight (1986).
 While the first three tracks are remixes based on the original tracks and very similar in style to the remixes on Tangents, the latter track is a new recording with a great guitar solo that might have been recorded during the Berlin concert in September 2006.
 Unfortunately, this encore is missing on the DVD release Live At The Tempodrome Berlin (2006).

 The Blue Bridge, originally from 220 Volt Live is credited to Thorsten Quaeschning and Linda Spa and again might be identical to the live version from the 2006 concert mentioned before.

 Two more tracks are credited to Thorsten Quaeschning: A new rendition of Logos Velvet, originally from Logos Live (1982), and a new version of Loved By The Sun, from Legend (1986).
 The latter could be heard during the Berlin concert as well.